microsoft/Streamlit_UI_Template/tutorials/3_app_2_style/readme.md

 ```

 ## 1. Understanding Streamlit Basics <a name="streamlit-basics"></a>
-In Streamlit, the `st.set_page_config` function is used to configure the initial settings of the page, such as the layout and the state of the sidebar.
+In `app.py`, the `st.set_page_config` function is used to configure the initial settings of the page, such as the layout and the state of the sidebar.
 ```python
 import streamlit as st